cs3110/textbook/_sources/chapters/data/ounit.md

 some things in the example that might at first seem mysterious; they are discussed in the next section.

-Create a file named `sum.ml`, and put the following code into it:
+Create a new directory.
+In that directory, create a file named `sum.ml`, and put the following code into it:
 ```ocaml
 let rec sum = function
   | [] -> 0